aleen42/PersonalWiki/qa/cassandra.md

 ###### Quorum NRW

-- N: means the number of copies
+- N: means the number of copies once
-- R: means the minimun of nodes which is successful to read
+- R: means the minimum of nodes which is successful to read once
-- W: means the minimun of nodes which is successful to write
+- W: means the minimum of nodes which is successful to write once

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>